pifroggi/vs_temporalfix/README.md

 ```

 __*`clip`*__
 Temporally unstable upscaled clip.
-Must be in RGBH format.
+Must be in RGB format.

 __*`strength`*__
 Suppression strength of temporal inconsistencies in the range 1-3.
 Higher means more aggressive.